Custom WordPress Website Development (The Ultimate Guide)

 How do you want your WordPress website to look and feel for the user?
 Are you going for a minimalistic look that’s also performance-friendly, offering up the best of both worlds?
 Or, do you have a lot of products or services that need to be carefully organized and easy to find?
 Are your site and business going to rely more heavily on imagery and video content rather than text, or do you intend to provide users with in-depth content on certain topics?

 Of course, you don’t have to stop at a theme when designing your website.
 With the help of an experienced and skilled web developer, you can take the overall design even further, custom-tailoring it to suit your target audience, user search intent (SEO data analytics), and performance requirements.
-Creating a fully customized site and not using a theme is also an option, but it’s best to leave this to professionals who know what they’re doing.
+Creating a fully customized site and using a custom theme is also an option, but it’s best to leave this to professionals who know what they’re doing.
 Again, that’s when a dedicated web developer who knows the ins and outs of WordPress can really shine.
+They’ll be able to tell you if a custom WordPress theme is optimal for your project.

 What About Plugins?